RaviTezu/aws-scripts/README.md

 ***aws-scripts:***
 ===
-A Collection of Scripts for managing AWS
+A Collection of Scripts(Mostly Python) for managing various AWS resources.

 # AWSDyn-Inv:
 - Extension to ec2.py script which can be used for creating Dynamic Inventory of your AWS ec2 instances.